-Required TABE exit scores may be waived for documented special needs students as per Florida guidelines.
-The student must enroll in AAAE and begin remediation in order to meet the exit requirements of the CTE program in which the student is enrolled.
+Required basic skills exit scores may be waived for documented special needs students as per Florida guidelines.
+The student must enroll in Applied Academics for Adult Education (AAAE) and begin remediation in order to meet the exit requirements of the CTE program in which the student is enrolled.
 A student, with a documented disability, who is approaching completion (mastered 90% of the competencies) of the CTE program and has not met TABE scores, may be considered for a TABE exemption.

-According to Florida Department of Education rules, students who fail all or parts of the TABE may only retest using a different TABE version after 60 documented hours of remediation in the Applied Academics for Adult Education (AAAE) lab or three months if not attending AAAE.
+According to Florida Department of Education rules, students who do not meet basic skills exit scores may only retest after 60 documented hours of remediation in the Applied Academics for Adult Education lab or three months if not attending AAAE.
 Students may not retake the same test version for six months.
 We, therefore, strongly recommend that students test early, especially for licensure programs, in order to allow time for remediation and retesting should the need arise.

-Students who do not meet the minimum TABE scores set by the Florida Department of Education for their program must begin attending remediation classes in the AAAE lab prior to or at the time of enrollment in a Career and Technical Education program for at least one block a day and make acceptable progress as determined by the AAAE faculty.
-It is highly recommended students meet state mandated TABE requirements by the time they have completed 50% of their program.
-Students who do not meet state mandated TABE scores may not receive a certificate of completion as per Florida Department of Education rules.
+Students who do not meet the minimum basic skills exit scores set by the Florida Department of Education for their program must begin attending remediation classes in the AAAE lab prior to or at the time of enrollment in a Career and Technical Education program and make acceptable progress as determined by the AAAE faculty.
+Students should meet state mandated basic skills requirements by the time they have completed 50% of their program.
+Students who do not meet state mandated basic skills exit scores may not receive a certificate of completion as per Florida Department of Education rules.

 Applicants transferring appropriately leveled TABE, PERT or other accepted standardized test scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
 Scores brought by hand will be accepted only if document provided by the outside testing center is in a sealed envelope.
-Standardized tests scores are valid for two years

-TABE scores are good for two years and must be valid at the time of enrollment.
-TABE scores that expire during continuous enrollment remain valid until the end of such enrollment.
-Under continuous enrollment, students must be enrolled at least 50% of each semester per school year.
+Basic skills test scores are good for two years and must be valid at the time of enrollment.
+Basic skills scores that expire during continuous enrollment remain valid until the end of such enrollment.
+Under continuous enrollment, students must be enrolled at least 50% of one semester per school year and may miss no more than one consecutive semester.
 Continuous enrollment applies to attendance in a single program.

-The required TABE exit scores for this program are: Reading 9; Math 10; and Language 9.
+The basic skills exit scores for this program are: Reading 9; Math 10; and Language 9.